Crystal Kamm

 Writing

 The less information you can provide before the first point of no return, the better.
-Here’s why you should start your story late.
+But why is this the case?

 The Outlander series is one of the inspiration novels I studied while preparing to write my own.
 In Outlander, action occurs quickly, and without warning.
 In fact, Claire has already gone through the stones to 18th century Scotland by the end of chapter 1 (that’s only a spoiler if you haven’t finished reading chapter 1.
 You should get on with it!
 It’s a great series).